material-components/material-web/docs/theming.md

 CSS custom property | Description
 --- | ---
-`--mdc-typography-font-family` | The base font-family `--mdc-typography-<STYLE>-font-family` | The font-family for `<STYLE>`.
+`--mdc-typography-font-family` | The base font-family.
+`--mdc-typography-<STYLE>-font-family` | The font-family for `<STYLE>`.
 `--mdc-typography-<STYLE>-font-size` | The font-size for `<STYLE>`.
 `--mdc-typography-<STYLE>-line-height` | The line-height for `<STYLE>`.